 Within the United States’ federalist system of government, legal precedents have established that states are not obligated to enforce federal laws.
 Opponents of marijuana policy reforms sometimes claim that state legalization laws could be “preempted” or overturned by federal law, but scholars have rejected this argument.
-Eleven states have legalized marijuana for adults’ use, and thirty-three have legalized it for medical purposes.
+Eleven states have legalized marijuana for adults’ use, and thirty-three has legalized it for medical purposes.
 No federal challenge has succeeded in overturning these laws.

 For more answers to your questions, please stay up to date on the latest updates on South Dakota Medical Marijuana program by signing up for our e-newsletter or by calling to pre-qualify today!
 And you can also visit our FAQs page in the drop-down menu.